-Welcome to the ESPN's "Streak for the Cash" - a challenging game that puts your sports prediction talents to the ultimate test.
-The objective of the game is to accumulate the longest winning streak by selecting the winning team (or player) in advance of an ongoing variety of matchups.
-Are you good enough to win a share of $600,000?
+Welcome to the ESPN's "Streak for the Cash" - a challenging MONTHLY game that puts your sports knowledge to the ultimate test.
+The objective of the game is to either:

 Picking winners seems simple enough, right?
 Well, ESPN has taken this concept to the next level.
-Sure you know baseball (or football) - but can you make the right call on matchups drawn from ten or more different sports?
-You will be challenged to predict the winners of matchups from the likes of the National Football League, Major League Baseball, PGA Golf, and a slew of soccer matches from around the world (to name a few).
+Sure you know baseball and football - but can you make the right call on matchups drawn from dozens of different sports from around the world?
+You will be challenged to predict the winners of matchups from the likes of the National Football League, Major League Baseball, PGA Golf, a slew of soccer leagues and tournaments, ATP and WTA Tennis, MMA and even non-sports related props that include The Oscars, Groundhog Day and Politics (to name a few).